telenovelachuan/movie_lens/README.md

 # Feature explorative ideas
 - add average rating and rating count for each movie
-- add tag frequency for every tag
+- add tag frequency for every tag, then calculate the average tag frequency for each movie
 - add number of tags for each movie
-- add reliability of ratings and tags
+- add reliability of ratings and tags(use std to see if ratings are reliable)
 - split and categorize genres(something like "multiple-hot" encoding)

 # Data preprocessing